HarnoorBajwa/HarnoorBajwa/README.md

 ### Hi there 👋
-My name is Harnoor, I am a sophomore student pursuing Computer Science
+My name is Harnoor, I am a Computer Science student at Dalhousie University

 - 🔭 I’m currently working on Java and React project
 - 🌱 I’m currently learning JavaScript, React , Python